 Arthritis is the most common cause of disability in adults.
 When it occurs in your feet and ankles, the pain and swelling can stop you in your tracks.
-Dr. Dustin Hubbard and Dr. Ralph Dixon at Fairbanks Foot and Ankle specialize in helping patients with foot arthritis achieve pain relief and stay active.
+Dr. Dustin Hubbard at Fairbanks Foot and Ankle specializes in helping patients with foot arthritis achieve pain relief and stay active.
 For a complete evaluation, diagnosis, and customized treatment, call the office in Fairbanks, Alaska or use online booking.

 Arthritis Q & A